Chapter 40:

 "I don't think, I know."

 Carolina flicked him.
-"If you were really that smart, you would've dodged that."
+"If you were really that smart, you would have dodged that."

 He bit her, "And you didn't."

-The fight escalated, with the two of them trading punches and pulling each other's hair.
+The fight escalated, the two of them exchanging blows and pulling at each other's hair.

-"Both of you stop fighting!
-If you keep this up, you'll both go without," their mother scolded them, annoyed.
+"You two stop fighting!
+If you keep this up, you'll both go without," her mother scolded them, annoyed.

-Now that they were calm, Carolina's mind was concerned about something strange.
+Now that they were calm, Carolina's mind was occupied with something strange.

 "Hey, Neo."